osok/BRAT/BRAT-RPi-3D/README.md

 * Battery Pack ($39) : http://www.bestbuy.com/site/mycharge-razormax-portable-power-bank-black/6330174.p?skuId=6330174 :  I took it out of the case.
 Using this style battery means longer life and easy to recharge.

 See [RPI-GUI](https://github.com/osok/BRAT/tree/master/BRAT-GUI) for instructions on loading the software including the Ubuntu Mate.

+# Assembly

+TODO : Create video (the plan is to have it up by the week of 8/10/17)